DIGOARTHUR/CrudGoogleSheet-ft.-Gspread/README.md

  </li>

  <li>
- 4º Step: Create a key to access the spreadsheet, either publicly or privately.
+ 4º Step: Create a key to access the spreadsheet.